-Responsibilities for Standards in All Staff -
+Responsibilities for Standards in All Staff

-A dentist should employ suitably trained and, where appropriate qualified staff.
+A dentist should employ suitably trained and where appropriate qualified staff.

-There is an obligation to utilise the knowledge and skills of other clinicians where appropriate
+There is an obligation to utilise the knowledge and skills of other clinicians and transferring the patient, when appropriate to another colleague or unit where the required resources are available.